vechain/thor/README.md

 VeChainThor is a public blockchain that is designed for the mass adoption of blockchain technology by enterprise users of all sizes and is intended to serve as a foundation for a sustainable and scalable enterprise blockchain ecosystem.

-> VeChainThor is currently up-to-date with the EVM's `paris` hard fork,
+> VeChainThor is currently up-to-date with the EVM's `shanghai` hard fork,
 > set [evmVersion](https://docs.soliditylang.org/en/latest/using-the-compiler.html#setting-the-evm-version-to-target)
 > to `shanghai` if you are using solidity compiler version `0.8.20` or above.
 ___